nuodb/nuodb-cp-docs/content/docs/configuration/backup/backup-policies.md

 ### List missed backups by policy

-In certain cases, it might not be possible for a policy to schedule backup on time For example:
+In certain cases, it might not be possible for a policy to schedule a backup on time For example:
-- The DBaaS operator is not running
+- The NuoDBaaS operator is not running
 - The target database is disabled
-- A backup for this database already exists taken at the same time
+- A backup for this database was taken at the same time

+List all missed backups for the policy from the last schedule that had missed backups.

 {{< tabs "policy-list-missed" >}}
 {{< tab "nuodb-cp" >}}